Shooting into Occupied Vehicle Charges in Fayetteville

 Is Specific Intent required for Shooting into Occupied Vehicle Charges?

 The mens rea (evil “intent”) required for Shooting into Occupied Vehicle Charges requires the accused of criminal wrongdoing merely to shoot a firearm at an occupied building.
+Specific intent is not required to shoot into the occupied vehicle, structure, conveyance, or building.

 Fayetteville Criminal Defense Lawyer